tomasruffo/DjangoBlog/README.md

 # DjangoBlog

-A simple Django blog developed with the goal of learning about the framework.
+Blog programmed with django to learn about the framework